fraferra/ciip/README.md

 We used a Model–view–controller (MVC) architecture.
 The structure of every object ( student, manager, university admin etc. ) is defined in /ciip/models.py . /ciip/views.py controls the views and the requests of the users and in /ciip/templates/ciip/ you will find all the templates used.
 Please familiarize with the template tags used in Django (http://jinja.pocoo.org/docs/templates/ ) in order to understand how we display the info in the templates.

+In the folder mysite you will find settings.py ; ciip is the actual Django app.

+The Models

+  In models.py you will find all the objects used in ciip4me.
+Eache field describes a property of the object.
+  ATTENTION: If you change a field in models make sure to use South aftward to migrate from your old database schema to your new database structure.
+Look at the section South in this documentation to see how to do it.